phalcon-orphanage/docs/ja/reference/model-transactions.rst

         echo "Failed, reason: ", $e->getMessage();
     }

 Transactions are reused no matter where the transaction object is retrieved.
-A new transaction is generated only when a commit() or rollback() is performed.
+A new transaction is generated only when a :code:`commit()` or :code:`rollback()` is performed.
 You can use the service container to create the global transaction manager for the entire application:

 .. code-block:: php